osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 1. If users from other organizations will be given a user account to log in to your tenant, consider creating a role for their specific organization so that their permissions can be managed explicitly.

-1. Use caution when denying permissions, as denying supersedes any allowed access to a role.
-In other words, if a user is allowed access via one role and denied access via another role, the user will not have access.
-For this reason, it is not allowed to deny permissions to the **Account Member** role, as this would deny the given permission to every user in the tenant.
+1. Use caution when denying permissions because this supersedes any allowed access to a role.
+For example, if a user is allowed write access through one role but is denied write access through another role, the user will not have write access.
+Because all users and clients are assigned the Account Member role, you cannot deny permissions to the **Account Member** role.
+Doing so would deny the given permission to every user in the tenant.

 ## Creating a role